micronDLA/SDK/README.md

 <img src="docs/pics/2clus2img.png" width="900" height="735"/>

 ## Multiple Clusters without input batching
 The SDK can also use both clusters on the same input image.
-It will split the operations among the 2 clusters.
+It will split the operations among the two clusters.
-The following code snippet shows you how to use 2 clusters to process 1 image:
+The following code snippet shows you how to use two clusters to process one image:

 ```python
 import microndla